MicrosoftDocs/azure-ai-docs/articles/ai-services/multimodal-intelligence/overview.md

     * **Name**.
 Enter a name for your resource.
 We recommend using a descriptive name, for example *YourNameAIServicesResource*.
     * **Pricing tier**.
 The cost of your resource depends on the pricing tier and options you choose and your usage.
 For more information, see [pricing details](https://azure.microsoft.com/pricing/details/cognitive-services/).
 You can use the free pricing tier (F0) to try the service, and upgrade later to a paid tier for production.

-1. Configure other settings for your resource as needed, read and accept the conditions (as applicable), and then select **Review + create**.
+1. Configure other settings for your resource as needed, read, and accept the conditions (as applicable), and then select **Review + create**.

 1. Azure will run a quick validation check, after a few seconds you should see a green banner that says **Validation Passed**.